deeplime-io/onecode/docs/index.md

 Great, how do you test that now?
 According to the [Running a OneCode project section][running-a-onecode-project], you have several options:

-1. Run it interactively with Streamlit: `onecode-start`
+1. Run it interactively: `onecode-start`

 ![`HelloWorld` example in action](https://github.com/deeplime-io/onecode/raw/main/docs/assets/hello_world.gif)